osbornep8/portfolioprojects/Patient_Classification/README.md

 The task embedded to the dataset is classification prediction.

 ## Dataset:
-This a Kaggle dataset which contains Electronic Health Records collected from a private Hospital in Indonesia.
+This a Kaggle dataset which contains Electronic Health Records collected from a private hospital in Indonesia.
-It contains the patients laboratory test results used to determine next patient treatment whether in care or out care patient.
+It contains the patients laboratory test results used to determine whether the next patient would require in care or out care treatment.

 ## Methods:
 We first test 4 classification models: